Michael000777/antibiotics/README.md

 # antibiotics
-Scripts to process data from antibiotics experiments
+Scripts to process data from antibiotics experiments used in manuscript https://www.biorxiv.org/content/10.1101/2022.08.04.502802v1